darrylsosborne/amazon-efs-workshop/workshop/5-scale-out/README.md

 If a key pair has not been previously created in your account, please refer to [Creating a Key Pair Using Amazon EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) from the AWS EC2 User's Guide.

-Verify that the key pair is created in the same AWS region you will use for the tutorial.

-If a VPC and EFS file system have not been previously created, please refer to [Create a File System tutorial](/tutorial/create-file-system)

 ### The Environment

-The tutorial steps will launch an EC2 Spot Fleet.
+The workshop steps will launch an EC2 Spot Fleet.
 Please use the recommended default instance type.
 All instances will automatically mount the Amazon EFS file system and register with EC2 SSM, which will be used to remotely execute a script to transfer objects from Amazon S3 to Amazon EFS in parallel.

 Each instance will download all S3 objects from the public dataset https://aws.amazon.com/public-datasets/dc-lidar/.